aaronphillips7493/CLAW/README.md

 This test should complete with no errors, and should generate a rotated choloroplast fasta file ("chloro_assembly/{sample}~{assembler}\_chloroplast.fasta") derived from Flye and/or Unicycler.
 If outside network access is problematic, run downloadReference.sh to download the reference genome.
 Alternatively, download your reference genome of interest manually and save it into the directory "chloro_assembly/reference/{file_name}\_single.fasta"

-3. Run your samples through {The Workflow}.
+2. Run your samples through {The Workflow}.

 	a) modify "config.yml":

 		i) NCBI_reference_accession = change this to the NCBI accession number for the reference chloroplast genome of interest.
 Default = NC_008155.1 (O. sativa).
 If outside network access is problematic, run downloadReference.sh to download the reference genome.
-Alternatively, download your reference genome of interest manually and save it into the directory "chloro_assembly/reference/{file_name}\_single.fasta"
+Alternatively, download your reference genome of interest manually and save it into the directory "chloro_assembly/reference/{file_name}\_single.fasta".
+Make sure to change this parameter even if you do not use {The Workflow} to download the reference genome.

 		ii) my_Email = provide an email address.
 Neccessary for the automated download of genomes from NCBI - prevents system abuse.